skywalkerSam/skywalkerSam/ReadMe.md

 # 👋 i'm Sam, i Write & Build Stuff...

-"in search of a better understanding of the world..."
+"*in search of a better understanding of the world...*"

-&emsp; As Oscar Wilde once said, "**To define is to limit**."
-Nevertheless, here we go... i've been learning to program for *~6* years now (As of the year 12025 .) i started off with installing Ubuntu 18.04 LTS on my ancient PC running on the legendary **Core 2 Duo** with 4GB of DDR3 Dual Channel memory, which was having a hard time with Windows 10. i tried various OSes since then. i went through Windows 7, 8, and now, 11. i did some experimenting with *Custom Android ROMs*. i explored other Ubuntu-based distros, Debian, Fedora, and Arch families, Security-focused, Server-focused, and many other distributions. it's a mess .)
-After a while, **Ubuntu** just felt like that sweet spot, and it gave me a sense of home.
+&emsp; As Oscar Wilde once said, "*To define is to limit*."
+Nevertheless, here we go... i've been learning to program for *~6* years now (As of the year 12025 .) i started off with installing Ubuntu 18.04 LTS on my ancient PC running on the legendary *Core 2 Duo* with 4GB of DDR3 Dual Channel memory, which was having a hard time with Windows 10. i tried various OSes since then. i went through Windows 7, 8, and now, 11. i did some experimenting with *Custom Android ROMs*. i explored other Ubuntu-based distros, Debian, Fedora, and Arch families, Security-focused, Server-focused, and many other distributions. it's a mess .)
+After a while, *Ubuntu* just felt like that sweet spot, and it gave me a sense of home.
 And nowadays, i run a *dual-boot* system with Windows 11 & Ubuntu 24.04 LTS

 &emsp; i started learning more and more, as life went on and on, and here i am.
 What began as a side quest became a hobby, then grew into a passion: Linux Distros, BA$H, Python 3, AI/ML Basics, Computational Systems, Networks, Cybersecurity, Game Development with Unreal Engine & C++, and then, JavaScript, Node.js, React.js, Next.js, TypeScript... and life goes on.
 Nowadays, i build web applications with Next.js